Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Introduction

 Inspired by the operating principle of Liquid Crystal Display (LCD) panels in monitors and projectors, we have recognized that the polarization status of light emitted from each liquid crystal cell can be independently controlled, after removing the front polarization film attached onto the LCD panel.
 Since human eyes can not perceive polarization status, the projected light looks uniformly white, even if the projection pattern has colors and textures, and the polarization status of light has been adjusted accordingly by LCD.
 In contrast, polarization cameras can record the programmed polarizing projection, and the behaviors of vision algorithms based on such information might be manipulated.

-We have verified the feasibility of fooling polarization-based vision for two representative tasks, including (i) reducing accuracy of RGB-polar based glass segmentation~\cite{mei2022glass} via whitebox attack; (ii) misleading the latest color constancy algorithm on the basis of trichromatic color and polarization~\cite{ono2022} with complete blackbox attack.
+We have verified the feasibility of fooling polarization-based vision for two representative tasks via whitebox attack, including (i) reducing the accuracy of RGB-polar-based glass segmentation~\cite{mei2022glass}; (ii) misleading the latest shape estimation model relying on polarization~\cite{lei2022shape}.
 We hope this study can arouse attention on the potential security risks of utilizing polarization and trigger further researches on the defense side.